belarix/xfce-Dark-theme-/README.md

          If not using a profile, border size needs set to at least 1px in the panel's settings for things to look right.

+Etc:
-Etc: The CSD has a standard Windows button order defined in GTK3/4's settings.ini but Xfce4's xfsettingsd overrides this.
+    1) The CSD has a standard Windows button order defined in GTK3/4's settings.ini but Xfce4's xfsettingsd overrides this.
        A workaround would be to execute this somwhere at logon:

 	gsettings set org.gnome.desktop.wm.preferences button-layout menu:minimize,maximize,close

+    2) If you're running nm-applet, it won't center correctly on a Deskbar system tray.
+You can edit /etc/xdg/autostart/nm-applet.desktop to exec nm-applet --indicator to fix this.

 [HiDPI Themes]